Program Eligibility & Rules

 - Non-US citizens must provide an INS work authorization permit or CPT letter within 10 days after notification of being selected to participate in the internship program to qualify as an intern.
 In order to be paid, you must have a U.S. Social Security number prior to the start of your internship.

-- Internship start dates will take place between late May to mid June.
+- Internship start dates will take place between early to mid-June.
 Host companies will determine the exact start date once the student intern has been identified and selected.
-Regardless of when the internship begins it will end 8 week after the determined start date.
+Regardless of when the internship begins, it will end 8-10 weeks after the determined start date.

-- All students selected may be subject to a background check prior to final internship placement by Host Company.
+- All students selected may be subject to a background check prior to final internship placement by the host Company.